Last updated: June 12, 2026

 Can we run multiple stores from one organization?

 The platform collects shipping address at checkout.
-If a parent enters wrong info, the vendor's customer service handles correction — you don't have to be involved.
+If there's an error, our customer service handles the correction — you don't have to be in the middle of that conversation.

 Ready to set up your team store?

-Send your logo and product list to (208) 954-9492 or visit our team stores hub for the platform overview.
-Build is free, store goes live in 24-48 hours, and you don't pay until your members place orders.
+Send your logo and product list to or visit our team stores hub for the full platform overview.
+The build is free, the store goes live in 24-48 hours, and you don't pay a cent until your members start ordering.